srirams04/pocket-chess/README.md

 # Pocket Chess: Unleash Your Inner Chess Master!

-**Pocket Chess** is your pocket-sized, desktop chess companion that lets you **dominate the board** without ever leaving your workflow.
-This **highly customizable** app lets you tailor the chess experience to your style, perfect for squeezing in a quick game with friends between tasks or sharpening your skills offline.
+**Pocket Chess** is your pocket-sized, cross-platform desktop chess companion that lets you **dominate the board** without ever leaving your workflow.
+This **highly customizable** app lets you tailor the chess experience to your style, perfect for squeezing in a quick game with friends between tasks, or a slow classical game all day.

 > [!TIP]
 > Kickstart a new game, challenge your friend, fine-tune the board aesthetics to your satisfaction, pin the app to a corner and then juggle between your work and your inner chess master like a pro!